West Sister Island: Lighthouse

 A lighthouse was established on the westernmost point of West Sister Island in 1848 to mark the west end of the South Passage through Lake Erie's Bass Islands.
+In the same year, a twenty-foot by thirty-foot brick keeper's dwelling was built near the base of the lighthouse tower.
 Standing on a stone foundation, the limestone and brick tower rises to a height of 55 ft.
-The West Sister Island Lighthouse is still an active aid to navigation, and is one of the oldest lighthouses to survive on the Great Lakes.
+During the lighthouse's decades of operation, a number of structures were added to the island.
+These included a boathouse, a barn, chicken house, and a carpenter shop.
+In 1937, the lighthouse was automated and the keeper's dwelling was abandoned.
+The West Sister Island Lighthouse is still an active aid to navigation and is one of the oldest lighthouses to survive on the Great Lakes.

 History

 Map of the Lake Erie Islands.

 Ironically, after being established as a wildlife refuge in 1937, the island was used by the United States Army for artillery practice during World War II.
 Although the wildlife population and the lighthouse were not significantly damaged, the keeper's house was destroyed.
 It is also reported that fuel tanks jettisoned by dive bombers can still be found on the island.

 West Sister Island was a popular stop for bootleggers during Prohibition.
 The island provided a certain level of visual cover from the authorities for rum runners crossing the lake.
 When approached by these authorities, bootleggers would often dump their illegal stash overboard.
 Legend has it that bottles of prohibition-era alcohol can still be found on the bottom of the lake around the island.

 West Sister Island was once rumored to be the final resting place of missing Teamsters boss Jimmy Hoffa.
 It was speculated that after his abduction in Detroit, he was brought by boat to the island and buried.
 The island's jungle-like environment would have made discovery of his remains difficult; however these conditions would also have made the deposit of his remains difficult, therefore the island is not one of the more widely considered possibilities in the case.